aliexpressru/memcached/README.md

 `AddMemcachedEndpoints` - for delete and flush endpoints

 When using cache synchronization feature, the `MemcachedClientResult.SyncSuccess` property can be inspected to determine whether the sync operation succeeded.
 When cache synchronization is not used this property is set to `false`.

+To check whether the cache synchronization is configured and enabled call the `IMemcachedClient.IsCacheSyncEnabled` method.

 ### Long keys support